 How to make dating between two transgender people work

 For cisgender people that are dating a transgender person, advice for how to make their relationship work includes avoiding microaggressions, but what about trans/trans relationships?
+Can there also be challenges?

 A lot of the same advice can still apply.
 For example, microaggressions can still come from a trans person.
 Although it may be less likely to come from someone that already knows what it’s like to live as a trans person, that doesn’t mean that an inappropriate comment or question may not come from them.